DWR News Release

 Calls are also an effective tool in helping hunters be successful during duck hunts.
 Most hunters use a traditional duck call that sounds like a mallard hen.
 Experimenting with other sounds, such as wigeon or pintail whistles, can increase success.
 Dogs are great at helping hunters retrieve downed birds and will increase your chances of finding ducks that fall in thick cover.

-The general-season duck hunt opens in Utah’s northern zone on Oct.
-3 and in the southern zone on Oct.
-17. The youth hunts open on Sept.
-19 in the northern zone and on Oct.
-3 in the southern zone.
+The general-season duck hunt runs from Oct.
+2 to Jan.
+15 in Utah’s northern zone and runs from Oct.
+16 to Jan.
+29 in the southern zone.
+The youth hunts open on Sept.
+18 in the northern zone and on Oct.
+2 in the southern zone.
 Check the Utah Waterfowl Guidebook for the boundaries of the two zones and to see the bag limits for ducks.

-Geese surveys were also canceled this year due to COVID-19, but anecdotal observations suggest that geese also had good production locally.
+Geese surveys were also canceled this year due to COVID-19, but anecdotal observations suggest that Canada goose production was similar to last year.
+However, the drought conditions will impact the geese migrations.

 “Calling is a very important part of goose hunting,” Stringham said.
 “Geese are very social birds, so being able to sound like a goose can help hunters harvest more birds.”